Impurity effects in twisted carbon nanotubes: Beyond T-matrix

-However, by analogy with the previous study on disordered ZNT's and ANT's \cite{PL2024}, the GE corrections to the above T-matrix result for disordered TNT's are negligible (beyond a very narrow vicinity of $\e_{res}$ deeply within the localized range) and thus do not change the general composition of their spectra.
-Also these simple T-matrix results are found in a good agreement with their another extension to the self-consistent form \cite{Freed}.
+However, by analogy with the previous study on disordered ZNTs and ANTs \cite{PL2024}, the GE corrections to the above T-matrix result are negligible for disordered TNTs (beyond a very narrow vicinity of $\e_{res}$ deeply within the localized range) and thus do not change the general composition of their spectra.
+Also these simple T-matrix results are found in a good agreement with their another extension to the self-consistent GF form \cite{Freed}.